 Ménière’s disease is a chronic, vestibular (inner ear) disorder defined in 1995 by the Committee on Hearing and Equilibrium of the American Academy of Otolaryngology-Head and Neck Surgery as “the idiopathic syndrome of endolymphatic hydrops.”.
 In plain language, this means that Ménière’s disease results from increased inner ear pressure causing recurrent episodes of hearing loss, vertigo, tinnitus and fullness in the affected ear.
-Ménière’s disease can develop at any age, but it is more likely to occur in people of the age 30 – 60 years.
+Ménière’s disease can develop at any age, but it is more likely to occur in people of the age of 30 – 60 years. (learn more)

 Symptoms of Meniere’s disease include:

 The person suffering from Meniere’s disease experiences recurring episodes of vertigo.
 A spinning sensation that starts spontaneously ( know more ).
 These vertigo episodes last for about 20 minutes to several of hours.
 In general, a vertigo spell does not last for more than 24 hours.
 Acute vertigo bouts induce vomiting and nausea.

 A fluctuant Hearing loss may occur in the earliest stages of Meniere’s disease.
 As the disease progresses with the time and left unattended, the temporary hearing loss may become a permanent disability.

 Tinnitus is a perceived sound of ringing, buzzing, roaring, whistling or hissing sound in the ear.
 These sounds are initially fluctuating but may become perpetual as the disease progresses.